 Suffering in unison with Christ has helped me to see Resurrection in a whole new light.
-My hope in, and anticipation of the Resurrection helps me to go through my darkest days of humiliations, my agonies, my doubts, my fears.
+My hope in, and anticipation of the Resurrection help me to go through my darkest days of humiliations, my agonies, my doubts, my fears.

 The Apostle Paul said, “to present your bodies as a living sacrifice, holy and acceptable to God.”
 We can, through faith, discover that Christ’s redemptive suffering gives us insights into our own suffering.
 I am convinced this is what St, Paul meant when he wrote: “I have been crucified with Christ; yet I love, no longer I, but Christ lives in me; insofar as I now live in the flesh, I live by faith in the Son of God who has loved me and given himself for me.”

-A suffering heart can rest in the hope of God and comfort of the Holy Spirit.
+A suffering heart can rest in the hope of God and the comfort of the Holy Spirit.
 The sufferer begins to realize they are mysteriously being transformed and made fit for heaven.
 If we open our sufferings to Christ’s love, it will inevitably begin a spiritual transformation.

-Throughout the ages it has been observed that suffering has the concealed power to draw the sufferer toward Christ, if the sufferer allows it.
+Throughout the ages, it has been observed that suffering has the concealed power to draw the sufferer toward Christ if the sufferer allows it.
 I have discovered that Christ grants a special grace that transcends my suffering.
 Suffering has the capacity to strip away all things extraneous to life leaving only that which is essential.

 Suffering has taught me that at the center of existence lies a beautiful mystery.
 Once that mystery has been glimpsed everything else becomes an irrelevance, a diversion.
 That mystery is the light of Christ which creates a renewed quality of Christian conversion.
 Many people throughout history have discovered this truth including, Saint Francis of Assisi, John Milton, John Donne, and millions of ordinary people.